Convolutive Block-Matching Segmentation Algorithm with Application to Music Structure Analysis: Autosimilarity Matrix

-\begin{itemize} \item Cosine similarity, the normalized dot products between two vectors: $s^{cos}(X_i, X_j) = \frac{\left\langle X_i, X_j\right\rangle}{\|X_i\|_2 \|X_j\|_2}$.
+\begin{itemize} \item[-] \underline{Cosine similarity}, the normalized dot products between two vectors: $s^{cos}(X_i, X_j) = \frac{\left\langle X_i, X_j\right\rangle}{\|X_i\|_2 \|X_j\|_2}$.

-\item Covariance similarity, the Cosine similarity of the centered matrix $X$, \ie denoting as $\bar{x} \in \mathbb{R}^{TF}$ the average of all bars in the song: $s^{cov}(X_i, X_j) = \frac{\left\langle X_i - \bar{x}, X_j - \bar{x} \right\rangle}{\|X_i - \bar{x}\|_2 \|X_j - \bar{x}\|_2}$.
+\item[-] \underline{Covariance similarity}, the Cosine similarity of the centered matrix $X$, \ie denoting as $\bar{x} \in \mathbb{R}^{TF}$ the average of all bars in the song: $s^{cov}(X_i, X_j) = \frac{\left\langle X_i - \bar{x}, X_j - \bar{x} \right\rangle}{\|X_i - \bar{x}\|_2 \|X_j - \bar{x}\|_2}$.

-\item The Radial Basis Function (RBF), a kernel function where $s^{RBF}(X_i, X_j) = \exp\left(-\gamma\left\|\frac{X_i}{\|X_i\|_2} - \frac{X_j}{\|X_j\|_2}\right\|^2_2\right)$.
+\item[-] \underline{The Radial Basis Function (RBF)}, a kernel function where $s^{RBF}(X_i, X_j) = \exp\left(-\gamma\left\|\frac{X_i}{\|X_i\|_2} - \frac{X_j}{\|X_j\|_2}\right\|^2_2\right)$.

-Parameter $\gamma$ is set relatively to the standard deviation of the pairwise Euclidean distances, \ie denoting as $\sigma = \underset{1 < i,j < B, i \neq j}{\text{std}}\left(\left\|\frac{X_i}{\|X_i\|_2} - \frac{X_j}{\|X_j\|_2}\right\|^2_2 \right)$, we set $\gamma = \frac{1}{2\sigma}$. \end{itemize}
+Parameter $\gamma$ is set relatively to the standard deviation of the pairwise Euclidean distances, \ie denoting as $\sigma~=~\underset{1 < i,j < B, i \neq j}{\text{std}}\left(\left\|\frac{X_i}{\|X_i\|_2} - \frac{X_j}{\|X_j\|_2}\right\|^2_2 \right)$, we set $\gamma~=~\frac{1}{2\sigma}$. \end{itemize}

-These three autosimilarities are presented in Figure~\ref{fig:different_autosimilarities}.
+These three autosimilarities are presented in Fig.~\ref{fig:different_autosimilarities}.
 Note that the self-similarity of a vector is equal to one in these similarity functions, and corresponds to the main diagonal of the autosimilarity matrix.